Ceramic (Zirconium) Implant Technology

 What are the disadvantages of ceramic implants?

-One of the concerns about zirconium is its poor fracture toughness.
+One of the concerns about zirconia is its poor fracture toughness.
 Most ceramic implants are press-manufactured.
 The implant system that we use uses a proprietary technique of Hot-Isotonic Pressing (HIPping).
 HIPping is done with temperatures of >1,200[-3920]C and pressures of >2000 Torr which allows the Zr molecules to be compacted and, thus, stronger.
 The element- Yttrium is used to stabilize the tetragonal polycrystalline structure because of the 35% shrinkage under HIPping.
-It is almost ten times more costly to manufacture zirconium than titanium.

 Dr. David Yu is one of few surgeons in Central Texas certified to place zirconium implants.

 Zirconia in the Industry